You are here

 How do I get matched with a child(ren) for adoption?

 San Diego County has an Adoption Placement Committee that meets weekly.
-Once a family’s home study is approved they go into our waiting pool.
+Once a family is approved as a Resource Family, they go into our waiting pool.
 At the Placement Committee meeting, children needing placement are screened and 5-8 families that best meet the needs of the child(ren) are selected.
 A database is used to assist in this process.
-The placement coordinator then sends the home studies selected by the committee to the children’s social worker, who reads them and talks with the applicant workers for each home study.
-A family that best meets the children’s needs is selected.
+The placement coordinator then sends the selected families' information to the children’s social worker.
+The children's social worker reads them and speaks with the Matching Specialist for each Resource Family.
+The family that best meets the needs of the child is selected.

 What is a Telling?